MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/hyper-v-mpio.md

 ::: moniker-end

-Read this article to learn about how System Center - Virtual Machine Manager (VMM) manages Multipath I/O (MPIO) on Hyper-V hosts.
+Read this article to learn how System Center - Virtual Machine Manager (VMM) manages Multipath I/O (MPIO) on Hyper-V hosts.

 When you add fiber channel or iSCSI storage to a Hyper-V host managed in the VMM fabric, the Multipath I/O (MPIO) feature must be enabled on each host.